DrStrangeloovee/syshard-lab-protocol/main.typ

 - `/home` and `/tmp` because a user has write permission on these and therefore could render the system unstable#footnote("https://www.hackinglinuxexposed.com/articles/20031111.html").
 - `/var` to keep in size fluctuating directories separate.

-To simplify the process we are choosing the "Create LVM and encrypt" option which will apply the above-mentioned scheme additionally to encrypting it.
+To simplify the process we are choosing the _Create LVM and encrypt_ option which will apply the above-mentioned scheme additionally to encrypting it.
 After setting the password to decrypt the drive we are presented with the partition scheme shown in @partition-scheme and continue with the installation process.
 #figure(
   image("assets/partition-scheme.png"),
   caption: [